mkovacs/kyuu/index.md

 ## Notation

-The general form of a rational number in repeating decimal notation looks like
+The general form of a rational number in repeating decimal notation consists of three parts separated by a dot and a hash mark:
-this:
 {% highlight haskell %}
 [integer] . [medial] # [repetend]
 {% endhighlight %}